Lock-On (video game)

 Lock-On is a 1986 first-person combat flight simulator video game with a futuristic theme.
 It was developed by Tatsumi and licensed to Data East for US distribution.
 Its graphics feature scaling sprites and a full-screen rotation effect.
 The game consists of 20 levels.
-Gameplay is similar to After Burner: the plane follows a predefined path, but the player can steer it slightly to evade incoming missiles.
+Gameplay is similar to After Burner but presented in a first person perspective from inside the cockpit.
+The plane follows a predefined path, but the player can steer it slightly to evade incoming missiles.
 The player can fire guns and homing missiles, the latter of which requires the eponymous lock-on first.

 Reception

 In Japan, Game Machine listed Lock-On on their June 15, 1987 issue as being the eleventh most-successful upright arcade unit of the month.